astropy/specutils/README.rst

 Migrating from Specutils 1.x to 2.x
 -----------------------------------

-For details about breaking changes coming in 2.0, please see the `specutils documentation <http://specutils.readthedocs.io/en/latest/>`_.
+For details about breaking changes made in 2.0, please see the `specutils documentation <http://specutils.readthedocs.io/en/latest/>`_.

 License